mcsim

 derived statistics (e.g., diversity metrics in df_diversity

-) will be calculated based on the results
+and df_patch) will be calculated based on the results

-during n_timestep
+during n_timestep.

 Model description